01

 ”

-While cash basis accounting increases your awareness of cash flow, accrual accounting gives you a better idea of incoming and outgoing payments during a specific accounting period.
+Cash basis accounting sharpens your sense of cash flow, while accrual accounting offers a clearer picture of income and expenses over a defined period.

 Does MoneyLoupe neglect double-entry bookkeeping?

-MoneyLoupe certainly does not neglect double-entry bookkeeping.
-If you change the amounts of P&L accounts, MoneyLoupe automatically updates the corresponding asset accounts.
+MoneyLoupe fully respects this principle.
+When you adjust the amounts in profit and loss (P&L) accounts, MoneyLoupe automatically updates the corresponding asset accounts.

-If you decrease expenses, the corresponding asset account will be increased automatically by MoneyLoupe.
+If you decrease expenses, the corresponding asset account is increased automatically.

-If you increase expenses, the corresponding asset account will be automatically decreased by MoneyLoupe.
+If you increase expenses, the corresponding asset account is decreased automatically.

 ”